-Likewise, they will also internalise the event, attach emotions and thoughts to the event that will be uniquely different to each other.
+Likewise, they will also internalize the event, attach emotions and thoughts to the event that will be uniquely different from each other.
 Some people will feel shock, grief and fear.
-Others will feel helplessness, anxious or anger.
-Some people will have PTSD flashbacks and other’s won’t.
+Others will feel helpless, anxious or anger.
+Some people will have PTSD flashbacks and others won’t.
 And some people will learn to detach and disassociate so they don’t feel emotions from the trauma.

 Holding back your emotions doesn’t make you a stronger person.
 When bad things happen, you’re going to feel emotions because you’re human, right?
 It’s ok to feel your emotions.
 It’s ok to cry or to get angry about the trauma.
 Allowing yourself to feel your emotions means you’re being honest with yourself.

 No-one else knows how you really feel so it’s up to you to take care of you and ask for help when you need it.
 The best thing you can do when it comes to stress, trauma, anxiety, PTSD and PTSD flashbacks, is acknowledging the feelings as they come.

 If you keep pushing them away or keeping busy so you don’t have to think about it, over time, it will keep coming back to you in the form of flashbacks because you haven’t reached closure.

 The only way you can achieve closure is to address the reality of the situation, be aware of negative and self-defeating thoughts and experience your emotions.

 Dissociation is a PTSD symptom and is similar to PTSD flashbacks.
 When a person dissociates, they feel numb and disconnected from reality.
 When the traumatic event occurred, their mind was able to co-ordinate their thoughts, their actions and record in their mind what they saw.